Mike Wallace (American football): 2009 season

-Wallace finished his rookie season leading the entire league in average yards per reception with 19.4 yards.
+Wallace finished his rookie season with 39 receptions for 756 receiving yards and six receiving touchdowns.
+He led the entire league in average yards per reception with 19.4 yards.

 2010 season

 Following his promising rookie season and Santonio Holmes' trade to the New York Jets, Wallace was moved up the depth chart in 2010 to the #2 receiver spot behind Hines Ward.
+In Week 3, he had three receptions for 100 yards and two touchdowns in the 38–13 victory over the Tampa Bay Buccaneers.
+In Week 10, against the New England Patriots, he had eight receptions for 136 receiving yards and two receiving touchdowns.
+He closed out the regular season with three consecutive games going over the 100-yard mark.

 In 2010, Wallace had a standout second season with the Steelers, establishing himself as one of the NFL's elite wideouts with 1,257 yards receiving (third most in the AFC) and 10 touchdowns.
 Wallace led the NFL with seven 100-yard receiving games.

 Wallace averaged 21.0 yards per catch in 2010, the most of any AFC receiver.
 Wallace just missed becoming the third receiver in NFL history to lead the league in yardage per reception in his first two seasons after leading with 19.4 as a rookie.
 DeSean Jackson of Philadelphia averaged 22.5 yards per catch in 2010.

-During Super Bowl XLV, Wallace had nine catches for 89 yards and a touchdown.
+During Super Bowl XLV against the Green Bay Packers, Wallace had nine catches for 89 yards and a touchdown.
 He recorded a tackle after an interception from quarterback Ben Roethlisberger.
 It was Wallace's first and only Super Bowl appearance.

-In the 2011 offseason Mike Wallace stated that he would like to reach 2,000 yards.

 2011 season

-Against the Arizona Cardinals, he and Roethlisberger connected for a 95-yard touchdown reception, becoming the longest in Steelers history.
-On December 27, 2011 Wallace was selected to the Pro Bowl for the AFC.
-Wallace finished the season with 8 touchdown receptions, 1,193 receiving yards and 72 receptions for an average total of 16.6 yards per catch.
-The Steelers were eliminated in the Wild Card round of the playoffs by the Denver Broncos 29-23.
-Wallace finished the game with only 3 receptions and 29 receiving yards.
+Wallace had three consecutive productive outings to start the 2011 season with 107 yards against Baltimore, 126 yards and a touchdown against Seattle, and 144 yards and a touchdown against Indianapolis.
+Against the Arizona Cardinals in Week 7, he and Roethlisberger connected for a 95-yard touchdown reception, becoming the longest in Steelers history.
+Wallace had two receiving touchdowns against the Cincinnati Bengals in Week 13.

+Wallace finished the season with eight touchdown receptions, 1,193 receiving yards and 72 receptions for an average total of 16.6 yards per catch.
+The Steelers were eliminated in the Wild Card Round of the playoffs by the Denver Broncos 29–23.
+Wallace finished the game with only three receptions and 29 receiving yards.
 He did, however, score a rushing touchdown in the third quarter.
+He was named to the Pro Bowl.
+He was ranked 47th by his fellow players on the NFL Top 100 Players of 2012.